pcardotatgit/XDR_create_incident_with_python/create_XDR_incidents.md

 ### Observables types.

 Before moving forward, let's talk about **targets** and **observables**.
-We will see later in the documentation that they way to declare these objects are not the same.
+We will see later in the documentation that the way to declare these objects are not the same.
 But for both objects we have to determine an object type which is a mandatory attribute to use mention.

 The list here under gives you the possible object type values :